 Procedure for University Recognition

-- Applications for recognised teacher/supervisor status from institutions/ organisations, other than third level institutions, must be made on the formal application form.
+- Applications for recognised teacher/supervisor status from institutions/ organisations, other than third level institutions, must be made on the Application for Teaching Recognition .

 - Recognised teachers that are required to supervise a postgraduate research thesis should be nominated by the relevant Head of School for an Honorary Title via the Honorary Titles Group.